loomio/loomio_help/content/user_manual/threads/navigating_threads/index.md

 ---
 title: Navigating threads
 weight: 30
-description: Find the discussions you need, when you need them.
+description: Find what you need, when you need it.
 menu:
   main:
     parent: threads